naparuba/tanuki-www/content/pages/docs/agent/rpc.md

 * handshake - Used to initialize the connection, set the version
 * force-leave - Removes a failed node from the cluster
-* join - Requests Consul join another node
+* join - Requests XXX join another node
 * members-lan - Returns the list of lan members
 * members-wan - Returns the list of wan members
 * monitor - Starts streaming logs over the connection
 * stop - Stops streaming logs
-* leave - Consul agent performs a graceful leave and shutdown
+* leave - XXX agent performs a graceful leave and shutdown
 * stats - Provides various debugging statistics
 * reload - Triggers a configuration reload